SwissDataScienceCenter/renku-actions/update-component-version/README.md

 # Action for updating component version

-This is a docker action that will update the version of a dependency in the main Renku chart.
+This is a docker action that will update the version of a component in the main Renku chart.

 ## Sample usage